 “…. extreme caution should be used in relying on TSH or serum thyroid levels to rule out hypothyroidism in… A wide range of conditions including stress, chronic fatigue syndrome, fibromyalgia, inflammation, autoimmune diseases, depression, diabetes, insulin resistance, and systemic illnesses.
 Holtorf

 More traditional sources of medical information such as WebMD mention only TSH and T4 testing.
-The Mayo Clinic suggests that most doctors will stop at TSH testing if TSH levels are normal.
+The Mayo Clinic suggests that most doctors should stop at TSH testing if TSH levels are normal.

 - Reverse T3 should be less than 150.